Get insider access

 6. Best Lower Mid-Range Open-Back Studio Headphones

 The best lower mid-range open-back studio headphones we've tested are the Beyerdynamic DT 990 PRO.
 These headphones use dynamic drivers, which is more common for cheaper headphones.
 They don't create a passive soundstage that is as spacious or natural as the HiFiMan Edition XS, but on the plus side, they deliver more bass overall, so your music has more punch and warmth.
-Their sound profile is excited instead of neutral, which is versatile but might not suit people looking for the most accurate response.
-Instruments and vocals sound bright but can also be slightly piercing.
+Extra mid-treble means instruments and vocals sound bright but can also be slightly piercing, which might not suit people looking for the most accurate response.

 They're heavier than the HiFiMan but have a comfortable fit for most people.
 They have great overall build quality, but the audio cable isn't detachable, so you must replace or repair the headphones if they get damaged.
-If you're also considering closed-back headphones, the Beyerdynamic DT 900 PRO X are similarly well-built, comfortable, and have a detachable audio cable.
+If you're also considering closed-back headphones, the Beyerdynamic DT 900 PRO X are similarly well-built and comfortable and have a detachable audio cable.
 Their sound is less boomy, but they have an underemphasized treble response, so instruments and vocals sound somewhat veiled.

 See our review